Topic 1 of 4: Teaching Your Child How to Speak

 Problem: You are frustrated with your child’s bedtime problems.
 You are tired of the whining, crying and complaining, so you give up and let the child fall asleep in front of the TV.

-Teacher training for those who may wish to follow Liberty Education's curriculum can be arranged by appointment.
+Teacher training for those who may wish to follow Liberty Education's international preschool curriculum can be arranged by appointment.
 Please contact the school for more information.
+LMS deployment is also available.